-First things first, my name is Peter and I am 24 years old.
-I have studied accounting and I am a co-owner of a small financial services company.
-I make a good living at this point (For Greek standards) and I want to start investing a part of my excess income in order to secure some passive income as I grow older.
+First things first, my name is Peter, and I am 26 years old.
+I have studied accounting, and I used to be a financial advisor in a small financial services company.
+I make a good living at this point (For Greek standards), and I want to start investing a part of my excess income in order to secure some passive income as I grow older.
 I have no debts and have no housing payment.
-I was the kind of person that was not really big on savings but I wanted to start investing so I can have enough to retire early and comfortably by the age of 50.
+I was the kind of person that was not really big on savings, but I wanted to start investing so I can have enough to retire early and comfortably by the age of 50.
 The purpose of this blog is to publish my financial journey towards financial independence and early retirement (or as people call it in short, FIRE), as I make it, with you and also have some “supervision” in order to save as much money as possible.
 I will publish all my money-making activities as well as my plans and hopes for the future.

 I wanted to start investing for a while now and researched some potential investments.
-To be completely honest I have a lot of investment ideas.
-A very important thing for me is to create some passive income that can be reinvested.
+To be completely honest, I have a lot of investment ideas.
+An essential thing for me is to create some passive income that can be reinvested.
 The ones that I was most interested in were the following:

 - Dividend-paying stocks with growth potential

 - Low-Cost Index Funds or ETFs (Exchange-Traded Funds)